Visiting Dian Fossey Tombs – Dian Fossey Grave Hike at only $ 75

 This money can be paid directly to Rwanda Development Board offices in Kigali or to the tour operator with whom you booked your trip.

-Best time to visit the Tomb of Dian Fossey
+The best time to visit the Tomb of Dian Fossey

 The Tombs of Dian Fossey can be visited all year round but the dry season is always considered the best.
 During these months (January, February, June, July, August, September, and December), the hiking trails are drier, vegetation is scarcer hence making it easier to maneuver through while on the hike.